johnshields/post-tenebras-lux/README.md

 ***

 # About
-Post Tenebras Lux - (Light After Darkness) :- A diorama scene from the aftermath of a medieval battle created in Unity.
+Post Tenebras Lux - (Light After Darkness) :- A Dungeon escape room in the form of a Diorama.

 ***
 ###### END OF README